In my previous post (Autopilot FAQs), I tried to clarify the general misconceptions and give a clear overview of Windows Autopilot.

 With the Autopilot device object created, the Azure AD Device Registration Service (DRS) pre-creates an Azure AD device object stamping the ZTDID on it.

-This blank device object comes up under the Azure AD devices with the Serial Number of the Device as Name and, at the moment, is Disabled.
+This blank device object appears under the Azure AD devices, with the Serial Number of the Device as its Name.
+At the moment, it is Disabled.

 What makes the Windows Autopilot device become a member of the dynamic device group created against the query of ZTDID?